 Excluded emissions are those that have been assessed as not relevant to the event's operations and are outside of its emissions boundary or are outside of the scope of the certification.
 These emissions are not part of the carbon neutral claim.
 Further detail is available at Appendix D.

-Inside emissions boundary Quantified Non-quantified Electricity Event preparation Attendee travel Staff travel Food & drink Accommodation Marketing & Advertising Waste Water Optionally included N/A
+Outside emission Inside emissions boundary boundary Excluded Non-quantified Quantified Diesel for generators Electricity Event preparation After Party Attendee travel Staff travel Food & drink Accommodation Marketing & Advertising Waste Water Optionally included N/A